 Growing concern about the extent and consequences of prescription and OTC drug abuse is causing government agencies to go beyond reporting the problem to find ways to stem the tide.
 Drug awareness campaigns are certainly helpful to a point, but the issue needs to be addressed at its roots.
 NIDA has published a number of guides identifying risk factors that can lead to prescription drug abuse.
 They point out that the initial decision to take drugs is mostly voluntary.
 At some point a person makes a conscious decision to try a drug.

 This is where the soundness of a child’s moral foundations comes into play.
 “Children’s earliest interactions within the family are crucial to their healthy development and risk for drug abuse,” says the NIDA guide.
-It further states that chief among protective factors are self-control, positive relationships, and parental monitoring and support (for more on this subject, see “Teaching Children the Art of Self-Control”).
+It further states that chief among protective factors are self-control, positive relationships, and parental monitoring and support.

 All the causative factors contributing to drug abuse are interdependent, of course, and they prompt certain questions.
 If young people take a drug to feel good, then why aren’t they feeling good to begin with?
 What is going on in their life that tempts them to try to feel better through the use of a chemical?
 While a small percentage of people may have genetic predispositions that can work against them, environment is now known to play a part in whether specific genes are expressed.
 (This is at the heart of current research on the long-standing question of “nature versus nurture.”)
 And while some may simply be acting out as a result of normal adolescent hormonal ups and downs, the problem is clearly larger than can be explained by normal behaviors.

 This is a problem of life-and-death proportions, and we cannot depend on legislation to solve the problem.
 New laws won’t change an individual’s thoughts, nor his or her ability to face life and all its challenges.
 The solution to the epidemic of drug abuse must focus on the individual—on the personal choices each one of us makes; no government can control people’s thought processes.
 A healthy morality has to be developed from within rather than be enforced from without.
-This requires an environment in which developing minds can learn to make healthy lifestyle choices, and that environment is ideally provided in the home (see “Eeny, Meeny, Miny, Mo: Teaching Children Decision-Making Skills”).
+This requires an environment in which developing minds can learn to make healthy lifestyle choices, and that environment is ideally provided in the home.

 Where do parents begin?
 The best place to start, of course, is during infancy, when the foundations for self-regulation are most readily formed.
 Columbia University’s National Center on Addiction and Substance Abuse (CASA) has long urged prevention efforts aimed at young children.
 They advocate parental engagement as an important means of prevention.
 CASA founder Joseph Califano Jr. writes, “Parent power is the most potent, the least appreciated, and the most underutilized resource we have in the struggle to raise children free of drug and alcohol abuse and addiction.”